Diaphanoeca grandis

 Diaphanoeca grandis is a species of choanoflagellate in the family Acanthoecidae which is the type species of the genus Diaphanoeca.
 It is a unicellular micro-heterotroph with a large protective lorica that is found beneath sea ice in a wide distribution.
+The lorica is composed of silica and possibly originates from diatoms via Horizontal gene transfer.

 Description

 The overall size of Diaphanoeca grandis depends on its stage of growth.
 This variability of size is distinct to D. grandis and is not present in other related species.
 During the period of highest growth rate, the cell is larger, measuring on average 6 micrometers (μm) in diameter.
 When D. grandis is in phases of lower or stationary growth, it is one-third to half the volume of its largest size and is roughly 4 μm in diameter.

-Lorica

 Diaphanoeca grandis has a large lorica, or protective outer covering, that surrounds the cell.
 It is an oval shape with a narrow neck, and when it is dried out it becomes conical.
 The lorica is usually around 30 μm long from its base to the rib-like strands (costae) which stick out from the front.
 At its greatest diameter, it is 20 μm long.
 The inner chamber of the lorica is surrounded by two layers of costae.
 The outer layer is made of around twelve costae which wrap around the circumference of the chamber, each of which is made of eight strips, two of which stick out from the front.
 The inner layer is made of two or three costae which stretch down the length of the lorica, perpendicular to the outer costae.
 These lengthwise costae are made of strips equal in number to how many outer widthwise costae there are (typically twelve).
 The front most of the lengthwise costae is tight and constricted, appearing to have two strands.
 All of the strips of the lengthwise costae are roughly the same length, and they are only attached to the outer costae by one end.
 The costae consistently overlap in a rising counterclockwise manner (sinistrorse), but they overlap more towards the front.
 Slender, fiber-like structures (called "roots") are woven into a delicate mesh which stretches between the lengthwise and widthwise costae.
 The mesh bridges most of the open space between the costae, but its function is unknown.
 The mesh is made up of tiny 0.01 μm wide filaments, with pores between 0.05 and 0.5 μm in size.
 However, the mesh can only be seen under certain conditions, and during preparation for scanning electron microscope observation it appears to shrink, changing the shape of the lorica.